Mr-Dev-Coder/ML30DC/README.md

 ## 🚀 How to Follow My Journey

 - **GitHub:** All code, notebooks, and resources for each day will be committed to this repository.
-- **LinkedIn:** I will be posting daily updates on my progress, key learnings, and project outcomes.
+- **LinkedIn:** I will be posting daily updates on my progress, key learnings, and project outcomes at linkedin.com/in/aman-yadav-011a07351/
 Feel free to connect and follow along!

 ---